Blazorise/Blazorise.Articles/news/2022-09-27-release-notes-110/post.md

 It took us way too long, but finally, after six months of hard work, Blazorise 1.1 is out and comes packed with features and quality-of-life improvements!

 So, what happened at that time?
-To start, we have made a lot of improvements on blazorise.com.
+To start, we have made a lot of improvements on **blazorise.com**.
 For example, we have improved documentation to include more examples and descriptions.
 Also, we added a search field for much faster navigation and more internal links between pages.

 One of the most significant changes is that we have finally introduced new blog pages where we regularly write about C#, Blazor and .NET.
 Not to mention how-to guides and tutorials where you can learn more about Blazorise.

 There are no breaking changes in this release, but we will slowly start with some API changes by making existing APIs obsolete and introducing new APIs as replacements.
-Once we reach stable v2.0, the APIs marked with obsolete will eventually be removed.
+Once we reach stable **v2.0**, the APIs marked with obsolete will eventually be removed.

 Internal changes are hard to showcase, but if you are curious to learn a bit more, we have documented all changes in 1.1 ticket on GitHub.
 Also, don't forget to look at 1.0.x fixes, which are also included in this release.

-Blazorise 1.1 is compatible with Blazorise 1.0.x projects and is a recommended upgrade for all 1.0.x users.
+**Blazorise 1.1 is compatible with Blazorise 1.0.x projects and is a recommended upgrade for all 1.0.x users.**

 ## Blazorise 1.1 Highlights 💡

-- New FocusTrap component.
+- New **FocusTrap** component.
-- New Highlighter component.
+- New **Highlighter** component.
-- New FluentValidation component.
+- New **FluentValidation** component.
-- New FilePicker component.
+- New **FilePicker** component.
-- New ModalProvider component.
+- New **ModalProvider** component.
-- New LoadingIndicator component.
+- New **LoadingIndicator** component.
-- FileEdit performance improvements to WriteToStreamAsync and OpenReadStreamAsync APIs.
+- **FileEdit** performance improvements to WriteToStreamAsync and OpenReadStreamAsync APIs.
-- DataGrid improvements and new APIs.
+- **DataGrid** improvements and new APIs.

 ## Upgrade an existing project 👨‍🔧

 ### 1. Packages

-To upgrade an existing Blazorise applications from 1.0.x to 1.1:
+To upgrade an existing Blazorise applications from **1.0.x** to **1.1**:

-- Update all Blazorise.* package references to 1.1.
+- Update all **Blazorise.*** package references to **1.1**.

 ### 2. Tuple Values